 Rarely do I pick up many fish on streamers on the river pictured below.
 However, on this particular day I landed numerous fish in a short window, during a heavy rain that ultimately led to the river blowing out.
 All hooked just like this.
 Notice how the fish below engulfed the streamer.

 When A River Spills It’s Banks And Begins To Recede

 Again, you hear it all the time.
 You should be out fishing when the river is dropping and clearing.
 Well that’s not exactly what I’m talking about.
 The window I’m referring to is after the river has overflowed it’s banks and is receding quickly.
 There is a period on a few of our smaller rivers where the fish move up on the banks to feed.
 This is a strange phenomena where the fish are in the grass and debris, rooting around for insects.
 Often the water is too murky to pick them out real well, but you will catch quick glimpses or see their tail break the water surface as they dig around.
 This is usually a short couple hour window where the fish are ON streamers.
 I will fish for them with lightly weighted flies.
 You can sneak up behind them and pitch a streamer in and they will pounce on it immediately.
 It’s all sight fishing and it is amazing how fast the fish pick up the presence of the streamer, and with no hesitation or caution, annihilate the fly.
-Here is a video I took with my son a few years back during one of these short windows.
-We weren’t fishing, but this should give you the idea of the conditions I’m talking about.

 Those are three of the conditions I like best when streamer fishing.
 So what am I missing?
 Have any of you experienced any other conditions where fish lose their natural sense of cautiousness and jump on any streamer that enters their territory?
 I’m interested to hear what bite windows you all feel are the most productive for streamer fishing.